Minor planet No. 960.

-Birgit's part in the occupation completed, she weighed anchor on the 27th, sailing for Leyte in company with Duplin (AKA 87), Washhurn (AKA 108) and Henninger (DE 476).
-Routed via Subic Bay, Birgit reached Leyte's San Pedro Bay on 5 October, tarrying there briefly before shifting south to Mindanao, anchoring in Davao Gulf on the 8th.
-There, the attack cargo ship embarked 135 men of the Army's 21st Regimental Combat Team and loaded 795 tons of cargo.
-Clearing Davao Gulf on 15 October, Birgit headed back to Japan, arriving at Hiro Wan, off Honshu, on late the the 21st.
-She unloaded her cargo and disembarked her troops at Matsuyama early on the 23d.
+Birgit's part in the occupation completed, she weighed anchor on the 27th, sailing for Leyte in company with Duplin (AKA-87), Washburn (AKA-108) and Henninger (DE-476).
+Routed via Subic Bay, Birgit reached San Pedro Bay, Leyte, on 5 October, tarrying there briefly before shifting south to Mindanao, anchoring in Davao Gulf on the 8th.
+There, the attack cargo ship embarked 135 men of the Army’s 21st Regimental Combat Team and loaded 795 tons of cargo.
+Clearing Davao Gulf on 15 October, Birgit headed back to Japan, arriving at Hiro Wan, off Honshu, late on the 21st.
+She unloaded her cargo and disembarked her troops at Matsuyama early on the 23rd.

 Robert J. Cressman